GSG-K3/master-reference/coursebook/week-6/README.md

 13:00 - 14:00 — Lunchtime 😋

-14:00 - 16.00 — [psql Workshop](https://github.com/foundersandcoders/postgres-workshop): More SQL commands and using PostgreSQL
+14:00 - 16.00 — [PostgreSQL Workshop](https://github.com/foundersandcoders/postgres-workshop): More SQL commands and using psql

 16:00 - 18:00 — Tech for Better/biz dev and community outreach